Start your sailing adventure in Guadeloupe

 Day 4 is another day of cruising the crystal blue water surrounding these paradisiac islands.
-As you arrive in St Francis mid afternoon, you can moor in St Francois Municipal Marina.
+As you arrive in St Francis mid-afternoon, you can moor in St Francois Municipal Marina.
 Book ahead to ensure a great spot.
 Here you will find a little heaven of peace along this tranquil and beautiful lagoon.
-The marina is located in the very centre of St Francois, Grande Terre.
-If exquisite cuisine is your thing then get those taste buds tingling and make the most of the flavoursome food here, it is simply to die for!
-There is also a nautical centre if you would like to try different activities such as deep-sea fishing with a professional, or kite surfing.
+The marina is located in the very center of St Francois, Grande Terre.
+If exquisite cuisine is your thing then get those taste buds tingling and make the most of the flavorsome food here, it is simply to die for!
+There is also a nautical center if you would like to try different activities such as deep-sea fishing with a professional, or kite surfing.

 Day 5: Departure to Petite-Terre on-site day.
 Return back to St. Francois in the evening (10.89 nm)

 Day 5 of your sailing adventure allows you to embark upon the beautiful nature reserve that is Petite-Terre.
 You will spot the distinctive lighthouse in the distance before you get close to the islands.
 There are 15 moorings at the anchorage here for you to spend the day.
 Here you will find yourself in a swimmers/snorkelers paradise as the turquoise waters are home to a huge variety of brightly-colored fish.
 The two islands are protected by a reef and have therefore been a national park for many years.

 After a day of exploring make your way back to St Francois for an evening of entertainment.

 Day 6: Sailing the coast of St. Francis to the Marinor Gosier (18.42 nm)